Curriculum and Program Requirements

 - The completion of a declared area of concentration with a minimum of nine semester hours beyond the core requirement.

-- The successful completion of comprehensive exams or a thesis with an oral defense completed in the final semester of studies
+- The successful completion of a thesis with an oral defense completed in the final semester of studies

 - No outstanding incomplete grades later than week seven of the term in which they plan to graduate.

 - Complete payment of all accounts and fees to the Seminary.

 - Completion of the degree within seven years from the time of matriculation.